philipshield/todolang/README.md

 Create Task - create a task elements with optional JIRA ID.
 Create Todo - create a todo item with optional Unicode type

+# Debugging tips
+* There is a helpful editor debug command called: "Developer: Inspect Editor Tokens and Scopes"
+* When developing, check the highlighting experience with multiple different themes.